neo-project/docs/docs/en-us/exchange/transaction.md

 > [!Note]
 >
-> - The failed NEP-5 transaction can also be recorded in blockchain, so you need to determine whether the vm status parameter "vmstate" is correct (HALT).
+> - The failed NEP-17 transaction can also be recorded in blockchain, so you need to determine whether the vm status parameter "vmstate" is correct (HALT).
 > - "vmstate" indicates the vm status after it executes the contract.
 If it contains "FAULT", that means the execution is failed and the transaction is invalid.

 The parameters related to a transaction in the file are the following:

 - **contract**: the script hash of smart contract.
 For exchanges, it is the script hash of NEP17 assets type and the unique identity of the asset.
 For example, here "0xd2c270ebfc2a1cdd3e470014a4dff7c091f699ec" is the NEP17 asset script hash.

 - **eventname**: the event identifier of smart contact.
 Exchanges only need to listen on “transfer” transactions to find out users' transfer transactions.
+There may be more than one eventname in the Notifications array, and only those with the Transfer keyword are NEP17 Transfer data.

-- The objects included in the "value" array of "state" are:
+- **state**: The objects included in the array are:

-  [from account, to account, amount]

-  - The first object in the array is the account address where the asset is transferred from.
+  - from account: The first object in the array is the account address where the asset is transferred from.
 Its type "bytearray" and the value "uXtKzX+CD2HS1NT5rqXrUEmN31U=“ can be  decoded to "NcphtjgTye3c3ZL5J5nDZhsf3UJMGAjd7o" with base64.

     > [!Note]
     >